thomasmikava/spaced-repetition/docs/matching-requirements.md

 - Text items render as inline text
 - Blank items render as droppable zones that can accept dragged answer options
+- **Real-time validation feedback** (Live Feedback mode only): When user selects an answer, the drop zone border changes color based on validation:
+  - **Red border**: Current selection is incorrect
+  - **Green border**: Current selection is correct
+  - **Default border**: No selection made, not in Live Feedback mode, or in Assessment mode
 - **Draggable Options Area**: After the main text, display all unique answer options as draggable items
 - **Usage Count Display**:
   - Options with `usageLimit` > 1 show count tag "(X)" where X = usageLimit - current usage